 A Sound Sleep Is A Sound Idea

 All hotels, motels, hostels, inns, guesthouses, and campgrounds are designed for a single purpose - to give people a place to sleep.
 It doesn't matter how good the onsite restaurant is, how many lamps are in the room, what the view is like, what kind of soap is offered if you don't get a good night's sleep.
+When I look at how to evaluate a hotel, how well I sleep is at the very top of the list of things I look at.

 In Paris, I tossed and turned in our charming hotel in the trendy St Germain district as the radiator relentlessly pumped heat into the room.
 Opening the window let in both the fresh air and the sounds of late night revelers and early morning cleaning crews.
 The charm of the pink damask curtains rapidly dissipated as I lay sweating, and then shivering.
 Pretty room, spectacular location, horrible sleep.
 I'm not sure I'll be back.